kordless/mitta-gpt3/README.md

 1. Click the **extensions icon** (puzzle piece) in the top right corner and click the **pin icon** next to the extension.

 Mitta GPT-3 will be available on the Chrome store in the near future.
+Maybe.

 ## Use
 Navigate to a page and then click on the **>** icon.
 The page title will be sent to GPT-3 and the console will show the output from the model.